Masters Curriculum

 3 credits

 The overall objective of this course is to provide students with an understanding of basic concepts of research design and data analysis in the biomedical sciences.
-The primary didactic areas to be covered include framing hypotheses and objectives, the use of experimental designs and, to a lesser degree, non-experimental designs, problems of differential and non- differential error (including bias and confounding), foundational principles of data description and analysis (independent vs. correlated data, parametric and non-parametric distributions, measures of central tendency and dispersion), effect estimation, the use and limitations of statistical testing, including univariable and multivariable modeling, and microarray analysis.
+The primary didactic areas to be covered include framing hypotheses and objectives, the use of experimental designs and, to a lesser degree, non-experimental designs, and inferential statistical analyses.
+Weekly topics will include problems assessment of of differential and non- differential error (including bias and confounding), foundational principles of data description (including measures of central tendency and dispersion), the use and limitations of statistical testing, as well as and analysis (of independent andvs. correlated data, , parametric and vs. non-parametric data distributions, measures of central tendency and dispersion), effect estimation, the use and limitations of statistical testing, including univariable and multivariable modeling, and microarray analysis.
+All students will be required to learn a statistical programming language (e.g., SAS).
 The course employs both didactic sessions and in-class exercises.

 GMS NU 756: Molecular, Biochemical and Physiologic Bases of Nutrition II: Macronutrients